rootkovska/rootkovska.github.io/contact.md

 all of them, are managed by a single central administration.
 And the same occurs on most public phone networks, since ever.
-Nowadays every conversation that doesn't occur in a bunker, using a pairs-customised language, is public.
+Nowadays every conversation that doesn't occur in a bunker, using a language customised in pairs, is public.
 We should be discouraging businesses and governments from forcing us into closed centralised systems.
+And bring skype back to the first network model where the supernodes were crowdelected according to computational resources available.

+And to tell you the truth, I haven't got a clue on stream ciphering machine-discretised audio payloads.
+I've never been stuying it in detail.
+I have doubts about the strenght of a system that first sample, then encrypt, finally transmit.
+The ZRTP/SRTP/SRCTP looked good to me for end-to-end securing my calls but I've never been experimenting enough to being able to asses its security.

 That being said, my pupped identity is available for scheduled public conversations.